fedricknishant/turbo-python-print/README.md

 # turbo-print README

-This is VSCode Extension inspired by `https://github.com/Chakroun-Anas/turbo-console-log`
+This is a VSCode Extension inspired by `https://github.com/Chakroun-Anas/turbo-console-log`

 ## Features